The Urbanaut® Monorail

 Such innovative concepts create minimum rotation and moments on the vehicle bogie and the guideway and simplify, to a large degree, the overall monorail system, resulting in a much lighter and simpler vehicle, considerably less cost to install, manufacture and operate and maintain.
 At surface, on a bridge deck or in a tunnel, only the top slab of the guideway is needed.

-In contrast to the straddle type monorail systems, which envelope a solid beam, the Urbanaut®is considerably smaller and lighter.
-Its smaller guideway is half or less the width and size of conventional transit and existing maglev systems.
+In contrast to the straddle type monorail systems, which envelope and are dependent on a large massive beam, the Urbanaut®is considerably smaller and lighter.
+Its smaller guideway is half or less the width and size of conventional transit and existing maglev systems, a major cost saving in comparison.

-The center rail can be removed in enclosed areas and maintenance facilities and the vehicles moved at will, since the vehicle is stable by the two separated drive wheels.
+Since the vehicle is stabilized by two drive wheels the center rail can be removed in enclosed areas and maintenance facilities and the vehicles then moved at will.
 This feature further effects the costs positively.

-The Urbanaut® is not dependent on a massive beamway as used in the Alweg straddle-type systems, which use numerous wheels along the sides of the beamway to stabilize the very tall vehicle; it is designed and engineered so that dynamic forces acting laterally and longitudinally on the vehicle interact very close to its low center of gravity (COG).
+The Urbanaut® is not dependent on a massive beamway as used in the straddle-type monorail systems, which use numerous wheels along the sides of the beamway to stabilize the very tall vehicle.
+Urbanaut is designed and engineered so that dynamic forces acting laterally and longitudinally on the vehicle interact very close to its low center of gravity (COG).

-Basic Principle of the Rubber Tire Wheel Urbanaut®
+Basic Principle of the Rubber Tire Wheel Urbanaut®MONORAIL

 Return to Top